 In the late 1980s, with one wintry week off, my boyfriend and I decided to go to a resort.
 We found a last-minute deal in Cuba.

 Our fellow passengers on the flight were mostly labour union people.
 Many had been in Cuba often, on educational tours and seminars as well as vacations at the resort we were going to.
-The tour company and Ontario unions were linked somehow.
+The tour company had some kind of link to Ontario unions.

-The only one on its bay, the resort was between Havana and Varadero.
+The only one on its bay, the resort was comfortably small and uncrowded.
+It was between Havana and Varadero.
+Guests were mainly Canadian and German.
 Good food, a cottage near the water.
 The usual things to do.
-A pool, theme parties, a riding stable, tennis courts, and the ocean.
+A pool, theme parties, tennis courts, and the ocean.
+A riding stable was next door.
 Bus excursions to see the countryside and people.

-We went to Havana for a day.
+We took the local bus to Havana for a day.
 A woman invited us to eat with her family after she and my boyfriend talked in Spanish outside her house on a down town side street.
 Her kids wanted to know about North America, we wanted to know about Cuba.

 We went to a Hemingway bar – a famous little hole in the wall, the Bodeguita del Medio.
 Mojitos are the specialty.
 Decades of drinkers have scratched their autographs into the walls.
-We did too, and bought a t-shirt.
+We did also, and bought a t-shirt.
 We walked along the Malecón, looked at the beautiful crumbling old buildings, the dance clubs and theatres from Havana’s heyday as an American playground.
 Before Castro, before the embargo.
 Vehicles filled the streets.
-The only new ones were Russian.
-The others were from 1950s America, engines rumbling the way only V-8s do.
+But the only newish ones were Russian.
+The others were from 1950s America, engines rumbling the way only old V-8s do.